Freelancer Income Calculator

 What percentage of hours are billable for freelancers?

-How do freelancers pay tax in India?
+How do freelancers pay taxes?

 What expenses can freelancers deduct?